sagerpascal/speech-prediction/docs/concept.md

 As described in the [problem definition]({{ site.baseurl }}{% link index.md %}), the audio file is converted to a sequence of MFCC frames.
 To do so, the audio files are first loaded by the dataloader.
-Then, the function `torchaudio.transforms.MFCC` is used to calculate the MFCC frames.
-This function first calculates the MelSpectrogram (composition of Spectrogram and MelScale) and then creates the Mel-frequency cepstrum coefficients.
-For the calculation, the following default parameters are suggested Based on ([7], [8]):
+Then, the function `torchaudio.transforms.MFCC` first calculates the Mel-Spectrogram (composition of Spectrogram and MelScale) and then creates the Mel-frequency cepstrum coefficients (MFCC).
+For the calculation, the following default  parameters are suggested based on ([7], [8]):

 - `sample_rate` (Sample rate of audio signal): ``16000`` (or ``8000``)
 - `n_mfcc` (Number of mfcc coefficients to retain):  ``40`` (or ``20``)